Are you asking yourself, “Am I called to foster?” I was.

 Then I woke up.

 It must have been two years ago.
-I woke up and realized a discrepancy in my logic.
+I woke up and realized a discrepancy in my logic when asking, “Am I called to foster?”
 God didn’t biblically call me to get married, but He did biblically call me to care for the orphans and the widows.
 Period.

 This is when my view started to shift.
 God gave me an order.
 Not because He’s a dictator but because He’s a loving father who knows I’ll find my purpose in life through kids, not money or promotions.